beccasaurus/MiniSpec/docs/_pages/book.md

     Then the output should be "Woof!"
 ```

-Rather than defining tests in programming code, Gherkin uses a plain text syntax.

-Testing libraries for Gherkin allow you to write an interpreter for your Gherkin code.
+Testing libraries for Gherkin allow you to write an interpreter for your Gherkin code:

 ```cs
 [Then("the output should be \"(.*)\"")]